hzeller/bant/README.md

 bant list-targets //...     # list all targets of current project bant list-targets -r //...  # also recursively following all dependencies
 ```

+#### list-leafs
+Like `list-targets`, but just print targets that are not mentioned in any
+dependencies, i.e. is not mentioned in `has-dependent`.
+You can use this
+to find all your 'real' leafs, such as tests and binaries but also might
+find some `cc_library` that is not meant to be used somewhere else but is
+a leftover.

 ### Dependency Graph